-This is the case with ATTRv amyloidosis, making it a hereditary disease.
-People living with ATTRv amyloidosis will have inherited a mutated gene or variant from one of their parents, making this a hereditary condition.
+This is the case with ATTRv amyloidosis.
+People living with ATTRv amyloidosis will have inherited a mutated gene or variant from one of their parents, making it a hereditary condition.

 DNA is present in nearly every cell in the body.
 DNA carries the instructions to help the body grow and function properly.